-At first notice, the Board in R04-12 proposed technical corrections to formulas in 35 Ill.
+The Board in R04-12 is making technical corrections to formulas in 35 III.
 Adm.
 Code 214, the air pollution rules on sulfur limitations.
 The errors in the formulas appear to have occurred when the Illinois Administrative Code was re-codified.
-The first-notice changes were narrowly-tailored to make only the described technical corrections.

-In its most recent public comment, IEPA identifies several errors and inconsistencies in the first-notice language of Part 214.
-PC 7 at 18-20.
-The Board appreciates IEPA's close scrutiny of this Board-initiated proposal.
-At second notice, the Board has made most of the changes suggested by IEPA.
-Id. (items 1, 2, 5, 6, 7).
-Those changes, which appear in the order below, do not merit discussion.
+These changes were narrowly-tailored to make only the described technical corrections.
+IEPA identified several errors in the first-notice language of Part 214 (PC 7 at 18-20, items 1, 2, 5, 6, 7), which the Board corrected at second notice.